govau/content-guide/_formatting/italics.md

 Don't use italics in headlines.

-When [referring to legislation, reports and publications use capitals instead of italics](/punctuation-grammar/#capitalisation).
+Use [capitals instead of italics for acts and other publications](/punctuation-grammar/#capitalisation).
 Link to the source where possible.

 {% include guide_example.liquid
   title = "referring to acts"